Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 | Schema / type changes | If a type changes but the embedding was computed from the old version, retrieved chunks may give the model an outdated type signature. | Invalidate embeddings on file write.
 Use chunk content hash to detect staleness and trigger recompute. |

-The most defensible position: large context windows and RAG are complementary tools, not alternatives.
-RAG determines what to include; the context window determines how much you can include once you've been selective.
-A well-designed system uses RAG to retrieve the right 5,000 tokens from a 10M-token codebase and places them into a 128K context window alongside conversation history and tool outputs.
+Large context windows and RAG do different jobs.
+RAG decides what deserves to be in the context window.
+The context window determines how much you can fit once you've been selective.
+A well-tuned system retrieves the right 5,000 tokens from a 10M-token codebase and puts them in a 128K window with room left for conversation history and tool outputs.
+That's the correct framing.

 Building Your Own Code RAG Pipeline